 I hated losing on one hand, and I couldn’t win on the other.
-This disgust for competition got me on a path to seek a way to live and get what I wanted without having to compete with others.
+This disgust for competition got me on a road to getting what I want without competing with others.

-Even if drawing my own path would end up being harder than competing – that’s the path I have always taken.
+Even if beating my own path would end up being harder than competing – that’s the path I have always taken.

-Find below 5 ways to escape competition in your life forever.
+Find below 5 ways to escape competition forever.

 1. Think for Yourself and Be a Contrarian if You Have to

-A contrarian is a person who takes actions that most of the time do not align with the popular consensus.
+A contrarian is a person who takes actions that do not align with the popular consensus.

 In finance, a contrarian will short stocks that rise in value and buy stocks that decrease in value.
 Since the stock market represents the estimated future value of the market at instant t, the contrarian will buy what everyone sells and sells what everyone buys.

-Statistically speaking, it’s a great strategy because society’s performances are organized along a normal distribution.
+Statistically speaking, it’s a great strategy because society’s performances can be plotted on a normal distribution.